 Human activin A ELISA kit is a reliable quantitative procedure for measuring bone activin-A in human serum, cell culture supernatant, tissue lysates and body fluids.
 This assay has a minimum sensitivity detection limit of < 12.0 pg/ml.

 Activin A is a 14kDa beta-A homodimer, a cytokine that is member of the transforming growth factor-beta super family.
 It is predominately locally expressed by mesenchymal component in hemopoietic micro-environment.
 The expression of activin A can be regulated by a number of different cytokines at the mRNA level, in addition there are also several inhibitory molecules which are involved in tightly controlling the biological activity of this protein.

-The minimum sensitivity detection limit of activin-A using this human activin-A ELISA kit was approximately < 12.0 pg/ml.
-The dynamic assay range for this kit is 62.5 – 4000.0 pg/ml.
+The minimum sensitivity detection limit of activin-A using current human activin A ELISA kit was approximately < 12.0 pg/ml.
+The dynamic assay range for this assay is 62.5 – 4000.0 pg/ml.